DeqingSun/Debugging-Arduino-Uno/README.md

 Add breakpoints and you can start debugging the code.

 ![debug blink](https://github.com/DeqingSun/Debugging-Arduino-Uno/raw/master/img/debugBlink.png)

+If debug server can not start, it may be caused by exiting debug while code is running.
+Kill running dwdebug will fix it.

 ## Step 8, disable debugWIRE and leave target for normal use